selsamman/proxily/README.md

 * They both allow great freedom in how you update your state and structure your data

 The main differences are:
-* Proxily is designed for React functional components and uses the more familiar 'use' semantics rather than wrapping components in an observable call.
+* Proxily is designed for functional components and so offers 'use' semantics rather than wrapping components in an observable HOC and passing the state through properties.
-* Only the properties in your state that are consumed during the course of the render will cause a re-render when changed.
 * Proxily makes few assumptions about your data.
-You don't have to make it observable.
+You don't have to make your data observable.
 All you need is to call useProxy when consuming the data.
 This works with sub-classing as well.
 * Uses a memo methodology for specific functions or getters that return data derived from sthat that is expensive to compute.
 If functions are used the parameter values are memoized as well.
-* Does not implement transactions since in rReact redundant renders are automatically optimized out.
+* Does not implement transactions since in React redundant renders are automatically optimized out